orbeon/orbeon-forms-doc/configuration/properties/form-runner-detail-page.md

     value="dark"/>
 ```

-For other pages such as the Summary, Form Builder Forms, Published Forms, Forms Admin, and Landing pages, use the property without wildcards:
+For other pages such as the Summary, Form Builder Forms, Published Forms, and Forms Admin pages, use the property without wildcards:

 ```xml
 <property